iriri/minimal-c/channel/README.md

 ```
 channel_rc ch_forcesend(channel *c_, T elt)
 ```
-Forced sends on buffered channels do not block and instead overwrite the oldest message if the buffer is full.
-Forced sends are not possible with unbuffered channels.
+Forced sends to buffered channels do not block and instead overwrite the oldest message if the buffer is full.
+It is not possible to force sends to unbuffered channels.
 Returns `CH_OK` on success or `CH_CLOSED` if the channel is closed.

 Not very well tested.